DanielContrerasPGNXT/APIToolsResources/index.md

   After that you can connecto to your DB with ```localhost<microserviceName>-db:5433``` and to your app with ```http://localhost:8080/<microserviceName>```

 ## Database configuration on Infrastructure project
-  * Proyecto de infrastructure:
+  * Infrastructure project:
-    - Valores de Terraform -> main/dev/terraform.tfvars
+    - Terraform values -> main/dev/terraform.tfvars
       ```
       <microservice_name> = {
           sql_db_enable = true